mentoring

 Freelancers will charge different rates depending on their experience.
 In general, this ranges from between £350 to £600 a day.
 Some freelancers charge by the word, but as I do not do this, I cannot comment.

-I personally charge a variable rate, which averages out at £500-£550 a day, depending on the work required and the type of client.
+I personally charge a variable rate, which averages out at £575 per day or £80 per hour, depending on the work required and the type of client.
 I decided my rate based on my own experience hiring freelancers.
 I have increased my rates once in the past two years in line with inflation.

 Business set-up